unrealwork/atsd-use-cases/tutorials/workshop/sonar.md

 * Static Analysis Tools are generally used by developers as part of the development and component testing process

-* Static Code Analysis helps identify potential software quality issues during development phase before the software goes into production.
+* Static Code Analysis helps identify potential software quality issues during the development phase before the software goes into production.

-* It detects areas in code that needs re-factoring / simplification
+* It detects areas in the code that needs refactoring/simplification

 * The analysis detects programming errors or flaws and shows them to you